A Jobs Plan that Rebuilds the Economy For All New Yorkers, and a ‘15 Minute Neighborhoods’ Plan for a Brighter, More Equitable Future

 The Donovan administration will be fully focused on building back the New York City transit system.
 We will collaborate with the State of New York to ensure that the public transportation needs of New Yorkers are met, and with Federal colleagues to direct proper funding for the MTA.

-Deeply in debt and facing a collapse in farebox and tax revenue, the MTA is contemplating cuts as high as 40% to commuter and subway service.
+Deeply in debt and facing a collapse in farebox and tax revenue, the MTA has contemplated cuts as high as 40% to commuter and subway service.
 Such cuts would cause immense damage to the Manhattan business center, where the pre-COVID employment density simply cannot be supported without public transit operating at full daytime service.
 They would also disproportionately impact individuals with fewer alternative transportation options, either because of cost barriers or the public transit options near their home.

 Establish a comprehensive citywide apprenticeship program